RL10

 The RL10 is a liquid-fuel cryogenic rocket engine built in the United States by Aerojet Rocketdyne that burns cryogenic liquid hydrogen and liquid oxygen propellants.
 Modern versions produce up to 110 kN of thrust per engine in vacuum.
-Three RL10 versions are in production for the Centaur upper stage of the Atlas V and the DCSS of the Delta IV.
-Three more versions are in development for the Exploration Upper Stage of the Space Launch System and the Centaur V of the Vulcan rocket.
+RL10 versions were produced for the Centaur upper stage of the Atlas V and the DCSS of the Delta IV.
+More versions are in development or in use for the Exploration Upper Stage of the Space Launch System and the Centaur V of the Vulcan rocket.

 The expander cycle that the engine uses drives the turbopump with waste heat absorbed by the engine combustion chamber, throat, and nozzle.
 This, combined with the hydrogen fuel, leads to very high specific impulses (Isp) in the range of 373 to 470 isp in a vacuum.
 Mass ranges from 131 to 317 kg depending on the version of the engine.

 History

 The RL10 was the first liquid hydrogen rocket engine to be built in the United States, with development of the engine by Marshall Space Flight Center and Pratt & Whitney beginning in the 1950s.
-The RL10 was originally developed as a throttleable engine for the USAF Lunex lunar lander, finally putting this capability to use twenty years later in the DC-X VTOL vehicle.
+The RL10 was originally developed as a throttleable engine for the USAF Lunex lunar lander.
+The engine was electric spark ignited.

 The RL10 was first tested on the ground in 1959, at Pratt & Whitney's Florida Research and Development Center in West Palm Beach, Florida.
 The first successful flight took place on November 27, 1963.
 For that launch, two RL10A-3 engines powered the Centaur upper stage of an Atlas launch vehicle.
-The launch was used to conduct a heavily instrumented performance and structural integrity test of the vehicle.

-Multiple versions of this engine have been flown.
+The launch was used to conduct a heavily instrumented performance and structural integrity test of the vehicle.Multiple versions of this engine have been flown.
 The S-IV of the Saturn I used a cluster of six RL10A-3S, a version which was modified for installation on the Saturn and the Titan program included Centaur D-1T upper stages powered by two RL10A-3-3 Engines.

 Four modified RL10A-5 engines were used in the McDonnell Douglas DC-X.

 A flaw in the brazing of an RL10B-2 combustion chamber was identified as the cause of failure for the 4 May 1999 Delta III launch carrying the Orion-3 communications satellite.

 The DIRECT version 3.0 proposal to replace Ares I and Ares V with a family of rockets sharing a common core stage recommended the RL10 for the second stage of the J-246 and J-247 launch vehicles.
 Up to seven RL10 engines would have been used in the proposed Jupiter Upper Stage, serving an equivalent role to the Space Launch System Exploration Upper Stage.